SrBurns-rep/denv/README.md

 # denv (Dynamic Environment)
-Denv creates a shared memory instance for storing variables for general usage, it enables an easy way to communicate between bash processes.
+Denv creates a shared memory instance for storing variables for general usage, it enables an easy way to communicate between shell processes.

 ## Usage
 Set a variable